Overview of Requirements and Restrictions

 - Higher-level International Baccalaureate Exam

-- College Summer Orientation Foreign Language Placement Test
+- College Summer Orientation World Language Placement Test

-Check the Foreign Language Placement Examinations page for details on these tests or the Foreign Language Requirement FAQ for more specific inquiries and contact information.
+Check the World Language Placement Examinations page for details on these tests or the World Language Requirement FAQ for more specific inquiries and contact information.
 Click here for placement guidelines.

 For languages not taught at U.Va.

-Students can meet the Foreign Language Requirement by successfully completing one of the following courses of action:
+Students can meet the World Language Requirement by successfully completing one of the following courses of action:

 - Earn exemption if you place beyond the 2020 level by examination